 But there are other things you should consider:

-• this program is secular, so it may not suit all families who want a more Christian homeschool curriculum
+- this program is secular, so it may not suit all families who want a more Christian homeschool curriculum

-• it might be a bit scary if you have kids who don’t like scary spiders wolves and so on
+- it might be a bit scary if you have kids who don’t like scary spiders, wolves and so on

-• online, so there’s lots of screentime.
+- online, so there’s lots of screen time.

-Overall though, this can be a great option for some families.
+Overall, though, this can be a great option for some families.

 Should It Be a Full Curriculum for Language Arts?

-Although Night Zookeeper reviews are glowing, many people say this is only a supplement to their normal language arts curriculum.
+Although Night Zookeeper reviews are glowing, many say this is only a supplement to their normal language arts curriculum.

-In the end, it depends on how much you want out of your LA curriculum.
+Ultimately, it depends on how much you want out of your LA curriculum.

 Who Night Zookeeper WOULD Suit